bvlj/usi_sa1_theshell_ch/bonus2/ReadMe.md

 Note that the program will not work with plain html files, it requires Jekyll html files instead.

+The `-s` or `--singlepage` flag creates one single output LaTeX file instead of many.
+It will be output'ed in the "out" directory.

-A test file is available for reference under the directory `res`.
+Test files is available for reference under the directory `res`.

 ## Supported tags